Skip to content

 What is the schedule?

-- Selected artists who confirm their participation in the exhibition at Mathildenhöhe Darmstadt will receive: - A subsidy of up to €200 for travel expenses - A subsidy of up to €500 for the production of artworks related to the Merck Prize.
+• Selected artists who confirm their participation in the exhibition at Mathildenhöhe Darmstadt will receive: - a grant of up to €200 towards travel expenses - a grant of up to €500 for the production of artworks in connection with the Merck Prize.

 Are there any technical restrictions for the finalists’ exhibition?

-- Unfortunately, wallpaper may not be affixed to the exhibition walls this time.
+• Unfortunately, hanging wallpaper on the exhibition walls is not permitted this time.

-- If the artist's work includes a video or installation: Only self-contained, robust media installations with one-button operation will be accepted.
+• If the artist’s work comprises a video or an installation: Only self-contained, robustly functioning media installations with one-button operation will be accepted.

-- Artists retain full copyright to their works.
-By submitting their work, participants grant the organizers of the Merck Prize permission—and the right of use—to use images for promotional purposes in connection with the festival.
-If an artist is shortlisted, the image material must be delivered for PR purposes by April 1 after the announcement and made available with rights of use for DTdF PR measures.
+• Artists retain full copyright to their works.
+By submitting their work, participants grant the organisers of the Merck Prize permission – and the right of use – to use images for promotional purposes in connection with the festival.
+If an artist is shortlisted, the image material must be supplied for PR purposes by 1 April following the announcement and made available with usage rights for DTdF PR activities.

 I am a shortlisted artist; is my artwork insured?

-- Yes, but the works are only insured for their replacement or production value.
+• Yes, but the works are only insured at replacement value or production value.

 If I am invited to Darmstadt, will my accommodation costs be covered?

-- Yes, artists who are shortlisted and confirm their participation in the opening ceremony will be accommodated in a hotel selected by the organizers from April 24 to 26, 2026.
+• Yes, shortlisted artists who confirm their attendance at the opening ceremony will be accommodated from 24 to 26 April 2026 in a hotel selected by the organisers.

 Who awards the Merck Prize?

-- The actual organization of the festival and all production and exhibition costs associated with the competition exceed the amount that can be raised through sponsorship.
-In addition, funds from foundations and public sponsors contribute to the overall budget of the festival.
-At the same time, organizers are always expected to contribute financially themselves.
-The participation fee is one such contribution.
-Despite sponsorship and the participation fee, organizing a contemporary photography competition with an experienced jury and the possibility of a (paid) exhibition with a potential prize is essentially a subsidized activity.
+• The actual organisation of the festival, as well as all production and exhibition costs associated with the competition, exceed the amount that can be raised through sponsorship.
+In addition, funds from foundations and public sponsors contribute to the festival’s overall budget.
+At the same time, organisers are always expected to contribute financially themselves.
+The entry fee, for example, is one such contribution.
+Despite sponsorship and the participation fee, running a contemporary photography competition with an experienced jury and the possibility of a (paid) exhibition with a potential prize is essentially a subsidised activity.

-- The artists who actually exhibit benefit from the participation fee in several ways, including: - Support with production costs - Contribution to travel and accommodation costs up to a certain maximum amount - PR through various channels - An exhibition with a vernissage - A supporting program and participation in the symposium - As well as access to a broad network.
+• The artists actually exhibiting benefit from the entry fee in several ways, including: - Support with production costs - Contribution towards travel and accommodation costs up to a certain maximum amount - PR via various channels - An exhibition with a vernissage - A supporting programme and participation in the symposium - As well as access to a broad network.

-What is the added value of a rejected work for the participant?
+What is the added value of a rejected entry for the participant?

-- Every submitted work is valued.
-The payment of a participation fee underlines the seriousness of the contributors.
-It should not be underestimated that all submitted portfolios are reviewed by all curators, who can then use their expanded knowledge in other contexts.
+• Every submitted entry is valued.
+The payment of an entry fee underscores the seriousness of the participants.
+It should not be underestimated that all submitted portfolios are reviewed by all curators, who can then utilise their expanded knowledge in other contexts.

-Is a participation fee common for open calls for entries?
+Is a participation fee common in open calls?

-- There are both free and paid competitions.
-We have decided to charge a participation fee for the reasons mentioned above – and look forward to receiving your application!
+• There are both free and fee-based competitions.
+For the reasons mentioned above, we have decided to charge a participation fee – and look forward to receiving your application!

 What is the Mathildenhöhe and where is it located?

-- The Mathildenhöhe, a UNESCO World Heritage Site, is located in Darmstadt, Hesse.
+• The Mathildenhöhe, a UNESCO World Heritage Site, is located in Darmstadt, Hesse.
 Further information can be found here: Mathildenhöhe.
-The exhibition of the finalists and the award ceremony will take place in the sculptors' studios.
+The finalists’ exhibition and the awards ceremony will take place in the sculptors’ studios.

 With the kind support of – since 2005